manishpateldnr/Library/README.md

 # Library Management System

-A user-friendly Library Management System that simplifies operations like book issuance, returns, fine payments, membership management, and user handling, ensuring efficient library administration.
+The Library Management System is a user-friendly and efficient software designed to manage library operations seamlessly.
+This system simplifies tasks like book issuance, returns, fine payments, membership management, and user handling, making it ideal for libraries of any size.
+It caters to both administrators and users, with specific access levels to ensure security and accountability.
 ---

 ## 📚 Features